adamfidel/llvm/sycl/doc/extensions/sandbox/sycl_graph_native_record_mode.md

 );
 ```

-SYCL kernel submissions via `queue1.submit(...)` can be freely interleaved with these direct
+SYCL kernel submissions via `queue.submit(...)` can be freely interleaved with these direct
 L0 calls — all commands are captured into the same graph.

 ### Step 3: Finalize and execute